 This opportunity is open to artists who are residents of Australia only.
 There is no additional travel stipend available so you will need to cover your own travel expenses to and from the residency.

-- Applications are to be submitted via an online form on the Chamber Made website.
+- Applications are submitted via an online form on the Chamber Made website.

 - Applications will be assessed by a panel including: